-West Wyalong parish priest Fr Mick MacAndrew looks at who has most to lose in the escalating issue of live animal export workers and families will be directly affected.
+West Wyalong parish priest Fr Mick MacAndrew looks at who has most to lose in the escalating issue of live animal export bans.

 Sadly, the issue of the live export of cattle and sheep and their subsequent killing and processing at abattoirs, which clearly are not operating to Australian standards, has been hijacked for a different purpose other than the welfare of the animals.